-Step Responsible Group Academic Units and Colleges 1 Develop the proposal by the academic unit that is responsible for the course prefix or curriculum.
+Step Responsible Group

+Academic Units and Colleges

+1 prefix or curriculum.

 2 Notify impacted units both inside and outside of the college.
+Approval encouraged

-Approval encouraged If the college is responsible for the prefix or curriculum skip steps 3 and 4. but not needed 3 Unit Course & Curriculum Committee (if required by the academic unit) Vote 4 Academic unit faculty Vote 5 College Course and Curriculum Committee (or equivalent) Vote 6 College faculty (materials must be submitted 10 calendar days prior to vote) Vote 7 College dean's office forwards to either FSAAC or GCAAC.
-All courses above 599 and graduate curriculum (except for DVM courses and curriculum) go to step 8.
+If the college is responsible for the prefix or curriculum skip steps 3 and 4. but not needed

+3 Unit Course & Curriculum Committee (if required by the academic unit) Vote

+4 Academic unit faculty Vote

+5 College Course and Curriculum Committee (or equivalent) Vote

+6 College faculty (materials must be submitted 10 calendar days prior to Vote

+vote)

+7 College dean's office forwards to either FSAAC or GCAAC.
+All courses above 599 and graduate

+curriculum (except for DVM courses and curriculum) go to step 8.
 Other proposals proceed to step 11.

+Graduate Council

+8 Graduate Council Academic Affairs Committee Vote

+9 Graduate Council Vote

+10 Graduate School forwards to FSAAC

+Faculty Senate

+11 Faculty Senate Academic Affairs Committee (materials must be submitted Vote

+10 calendar days prior to vote)

+12 Faculty Senate Executive Committee (votes to put item on Consent Agenda Vote

+or Discussion Agenda)

+13 Faculty Senate Vote

+14 Faculty Senate's office notifies appropriate departments, academic units, colleges and the Office of the

+Registrar.

-Graduate Council 8 Graduate Council Academic Affairs Committee Vote 9 Graduate Council Vote 10 Graduate School forwards to FSAAC Faculty Senate 11 Faculty Senate Academic Affairs Committee (materials must be submitted 10 calendar days prior to vote) Vote 12 Faculty Senate Executive Committee (votes to put item on Consent Agenda or Discussion Agenda) Vote 13 Faculty Senate Vote 14 Faculty Senate's office notifies appropriate departments, academic units, colleges and the Office of the Registrar.
-15 Office of the Registrar changes the K-State Catalog and notifies the academic catalog change. units of the updated
+15 Office of the Registrar changes the K-State Catalog and notifies the academic units of the updated

+catalog change.